apache/beam/playground/frontend/CONTRIBUTE.md

 To add a new source for examples:

-1. Subclass `ExampleLoadingDescriptor` with state and methods to parse it from a map of query string parameters.
+1. Subclass `ExampleLoadingDescriptor` with state and a method to parse it from a map of query string parameters.
 2. Add it to `ExamplesLoadingDescriptorFactory`.
 3. Subclass `ExampleLoader` and load an example there.
 4. Add it to the `ExampleLoaderFactory` in `ExamplesLoader`.